XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

 -----

 ## 3\.
-The Controller (`controller.py`)
+Controller (`controller.py`)

-This is the script you run on your local machine.
-It generates all the jobs and submits them to GCP Batch.
+Run on your local machine, it generates all the jobs and submits them to GCP Batch.

 ```python
 # controller.py